sipostudent/Space-Riddle-Brain-Teaser-/README.md

 #### Layout Pro (Boundless Adaptability)

 - Choosing a multiple page application (MPA) takes into consideration the choice to make new content and spot it on new pages.
-Multi-page applications can incorporate as much data as required, for this situation, numerous riddles, name enrolment page and a score board rank, with no page confinements.
-  To say it essentially, in light of the fact that there is a fair amount of content and features included on the application, I feel that a MPA is the best decision.
+Multi-page applications can incorporate as much data as required, for this situation, numerous riddles, name enrolment page and a scoreboard rank, with no page confinements.
+To say it necessarily, because there is a fair amount of content and features included on the application, I feel that an MPA is the best decision.

 #### Layout Con (Moderate Speed and Execution)

 - Being as this is a multi-page application, a server needs to reload most assets, for example, HTML, CSS, and Python with each interaction.
-When loading another page, the browser completely reloads page information and downloads all assets once more, even segments that are rehashed throughout all pages (for example the header/navigation).
-This influences Speed and Execution.
+When loading another page, the browser completely reloads page information and downloads all assets once more, even rehashed segments throughout all pages (for example the header/navigation) which influences Speed and Execution.

 #### Tablet Display